Snoyark/Testing/WIP.md

 ### `<Code__name__>`

-The __name__ should match the name of the class that this is a code for
+The __name__ should match the name of the class that this is a code for.

 Code should be prepended for ease of reading.